bdecon/econ_data/bd_CPS/README.md

 ### bd CPS variables

 The bd CPS contains several variables that are recodes of other CPS variables or combinations of CPS data and outside data.
-The two most important examples of this are the labor force status (`LFS`) and the real wage variables (`RHRWAGE` and `RWKWAGE`).
+The two most important examples of this are the labor force status (`LFS`) and the real wage variables (`RHRWAGE` and `RWKWAGE`). *NEW* The bd CPS now includes a [codebook](https://github.com/bdecon/econ_data/blob/master/bd_CPS/codebook.txt) that shows which variables are available for which dates, and what values the variables include.

-Details on bd CPS variables are as follows:
+Details on selected bd CPS variables are as follows:

 * `LFS` - Labor force status - Employed, Unemployed, or Not in Labor Force (NILF).
 * `COW1` - Class of worker on first job: Federal Government, State Government, Local Government, Private, Self-employed Incorporated, Self-employed Unincorporated, Without Pay.